Mr-MayankThakur/Machine-Learning-Implementations-with-Numpy/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

-It is crucial to how we could implement the machine learning formulas and methods in computers.
-Matrices are the special tools perfect for this task.
+It is crucial to know how we could implement the machine learning formulas and methods in computers.
+Numpy matrices are the special tools perfect for this task.
 This project contains basic implementations of machine learning models using numpy and scipy's minimize function.

 Project structure
 -----------------